syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% tabs %}
 {% highlight c# %}
 Using(ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;
   IWorkbook workbook = application.Workbooks.Open("Excel.xlsx");

-  // Convert the workbook.
+  //Convert the workbook
   ExcelToPdfConverter converter = new ExcelToPdfConverter(workbook);

-  // Initializes the Excel to PDF converter setting class.
-  ExcelToPdfConverterSettings converterSettings = new ExcelToPdfConverterSettings();
+  //Initializes the Excel to PDF converter setting class ExcelToPdfConverterSettings converterSettings = new ExcelToPdfConverterSettings();

-  // Layout the page using FitAllColumnsOnOnePage options. converterSettings.DisplayGridLines = GridLinesDisplayStyle.Visible;
+  //Layout the page using FitAllColumnsOnOnePage options converterSettings.DisplayGridLines = GridLinesDisplayStyle.Visible;
   converterSettings.LayoutOptions = LayoutOptions.FitAllColumnsOnOnePage;

-  // Print the converted PDF document with converter settings. converter.Print(converterSettings);
+  //Print the converted PDF document with converter settings converter.Print(converterSettings);
 }
 {% endhighlight %}

 {% highlight vb %}
 Using excelEngine As ExcelEngine = New ExcelEngine() Dim application As IApplication = excelEngine.Excel Dim workbook As IWorkbook = application.Workbooks.Open("Excel.xlsx")

-  ' Convert the workbook.
+  'Convert the workbook
   Dim converter As ExcelToPdfConverter = New ExcelToPdfConverter(workbook)

-  ' Initialize the Excel to PDF converter setting class.
-  Dim converterSettings As ExcelToPdfConverterSettings = New ExcelToPdfConverterSettings
+  'Initialize the Excel to PDF converter setting class Dim converterSettings As ExcelToPdfConverterSettings = New ExcelToPdfConverterSettings

-  ' Layout the page using FitAllColumnsOnOnePage options. converterSettings.DisplayGridLines = GridLinesDisplayStyle.Visible
+  'Layout the page using FitAllColumnsOnOnePage options converterSettings.DisplayGridLines = GridLinesDisplayStyle.Visible
   converterSettings.LayoutOptions = LayoutOptions.FitAllColumnsOnOnePage

-  ' Print the converted PDF document with converter settings. converter.Print(converterSettings)
+  'Print the converted PDF document with converter settings converter.Print(converterSettings)
 End Using
 {% endhighlight %}

 {% highlight UWP %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}

 {% highlight ASP.NET Core %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}

 {% highlight Xamarin %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}